davidefilosa/WeatherDataAPI/README.md

 # What this API does?

-Simple api that shows historical data about the temperatures detected in specific stations (cities)
+Simple API that shows historical data about the temperatures detected in specific stations (cities)